 Have you got a research project that will improve outcomes for native wildlife and their habitats?

-WIRES has committed to a Research Grants Program, commencing in 2022, with funding rounds over the next three years.
+WIRES committed to a Research Grants Program, over three years, commencing in 2022.
 The WIRES Research Grants Program (WIRES RGP) is proudly supported by the Royal Zoological Society of New South Wales (RZS NSW) and has been designed to address the significant knowledge gaps surrounding Australian wildlife and their habitats.